Tips & Coaching

 If it was us, we would aim to find one that has an accredited background, additional certifications and, if a necessity for you, one with lived experience in your specific challenges.
 This will enable you to get the most out of your coaching / mentoring sessions in the least amount of time.

 Why? you might ask.
 Well, being accredited ensures the professional you work with has met stringent put in place across the country.
-A certified coach has the specialised training to help, and, someone with lived experience well, has the experience living with the same challenges you do.
+A certified coach has the specialized training to help, and, someone with lived experience well, has the experience living with the same challenges you do.

 The best coach is one who incorporates all three elements and one that you feel comfortable opening up, speaking too and being around.
 You should never come away feeling worse than when you went in.